Meet the Team

 You can often find Fernanda roller-skating, frolicking in her garden, and making mermaid splashes at the beach.

-From the Hood to the World, like rain on a tin roof, river malakai is a multidisciplinary artist and writer of mixed Afro-Indigenous Caribbean descent.
+From the Hood to the World, like rain on a tin roof, River Malakai is a multidisciplinary artist and writer of mixed Afro-Indigenous Caribbean descent.
 His work weaves together social and spatial practice, recontextualizing diasporic cultural memory through archival poetics and aesthetics.

-Inspired by research-creation methods, like oral histories, counter-mapping, and sonic ethnographies, river makes use of art as cultural infrastructure — building participatory archives, sonic commons, and neighborhood laboratories where youth artists thread archival pasts to speculative futurities.
+Inspired by research-creation methods, like oral histories, counter-mapping, and sonic ethnographies, River makes use of art as cultural infrastructure — building participatory archives, sonic commons, and neighborhood laboratories where youth artists thread archival pasts to speculative futurities.

 • Y-Bình Nguyễn